Information for New Clients

-We will email you a link to an Online Questionnaire to gather information from you before our meeting.
-That way we can be well-prepared with advice to improve your outcome and will identify queries, so your meeting with us will be highly productive.
+We use a helpful Online Questionnaire to gather information from you beforehand.
+That way we can be well-prepared to improve your outcome, making our meetings with you highly productive.

 For your convenience, here are some general considerations about the way we work:

 - Please always give us clear instructions.

 - When we request information from you please give it to us in writing via our secure online portal or questionnaire whenever possible.